biboyd/SALSA/README.md

 can then be further analyzed.

 ### Building the Documentation
-If you created your environment from the supplied `environment.yml` file or installed SALSA with `pip install astro-salsa[dev]`, you'll be able to build the documentation locally:
+If you installed SALSA with
+`pip install astro-salsa[dev]` or `pip install -e .[dev]`, you'll be able to build the documentation locally:
 ```
   $ cd docs
   $ make html  # or latexpdf if you prefer